HassanSherwani/NLP-Natural-Language-Processing-/Custom_Named-Entity/readme.md

 We aim to extract key information from text data.
 Information is in form of entities.

-# Solution

-For this, we need to create customized Entity Ruler pipelines using pre-trained Spacy model
+For this, we need to create customized Entity Ruler pipelines using pre-trained Spacy model.

 # Results

 We have used visualization for showing outcome of our model by using Displacy.

-# Evaluation

 For evaluating our mode, we have used beam confidence score.